 The used market for BEVs is likely to remain extremely complex for some time.
 The high prices which were fuelled by extremely strong demand in the middle section of last year are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values in the past year, with several models falling in value by more than -40% and a handful more than -50%.
 It was not a surprise that values came down.
 If anything, the most surprising element was just how long values had remained strong during 2022, but the speed of reduction some months ago was brutal.
-In the past couple of months, many models have continued to stabilise or increase slightly in value as the used market starts to normalise - overall, price reductions for BEVs at 36/60 in August were slightly favourable to both petrol and diesel and September's advantage is set to be at least +1.2%.
+In the past three months, however, many models have continued to stabilise or increase slightly in value as the used market for BEVs has outperformed other fuel types - overall, price reductions for BEVs in August were slightly favourable to both petrol and diesel, September's advantage was +1.0% and October's looks to be around +1.5%.

 Volume will continue to increase in the coming months, but many models already appear very attractively priced following the recent reductions and we expect the rate of used car price falls to continue to slow.
-Buyer demand in the used marketplace is back to previous levels and although some buyers remain selective, demand is considerably higher than it was a month or two ago and continuing to increase, especially for models at the lower end of the price spectrum.
-On average, trade prices for the majority of battery electric vehicles are now positioned below conventionally fuelled versions of the same model (where both fuel types are available).
-This is the case across all ages and by an average of -9.1% at 36/30.
-Extreme variation in remarketing performance persists; it is still fairly common for performance of individual BEV models against clean to vary between 80% and 120%.
+Buyer demand in the used marketplace is back to previous levels and although some buyers remain selective, demand is considerably higher than it was a few months ago and is expected to remain robust, especially for models at the lower end of the price spectrum.
+On average, trade prices for the majority of battery electric models remain below conventionally fuelled versions of the same model (where both fuel types are available).
+This is the case across all ages and by an average of -12.8% at 48/40 and this is now filtering through into retail prices.
+Extreme variation in remarketing performance persists; it is still fairly common for performance of individual BEV models against clean to vary between 80% and 120%, although this is much less than the variation seen for many volume petrol and diesel models in the past couple of weeks.

 Following the downward movement in prices, nearly new used values for almost all BEVs are now back below cost new but some models still appear to have further to fall, as indicated by our continuing negative editorial adjustments in our forecasts.
 However, in some cases we have now applied small positive adjustments in the expectation of a modest recovery in values and a realignment against ICE equivalents, or we have not applied the full used value reductions seen to date in our Interproduct reforecasts.
-Supply and demand for BEVs will continue to wax and wane over the longer term, but electricity prices are expected to continue to reduce, consumers retain the desire to reduce emissions and even in the minority of cases where there is a higher capital outlay, the cost of ownership situation will remain favourable under any sensible charging regime.
-Despite recent criticisms of the expansion of the ULEZ in London, there is still the prospect of new clean air zones (most recently in Glasgow) and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.
+Supply and demand for BEVs will continue to wax and wane over the longer term, but consumers retain the desire to reduce emissions and even in the minority of cases where there is a higher capital outlay, the cost of ownership situation will remain favourable under any sensible charging regime.
+Despite criticisms of the expansion of the ULEZ in London, there is still the prospect of new clean air zones (for example in Glasgow) and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.
 There are signs that retail prices are now reflecting some of the reductions in trade prices as aged stock is disposed of and these cheaper prices are also likely to further stimulate consumer demand.